 Pregnancy and Giving Birth

 Hormonal changes happen during pregnancy and childbirth.
 These can cause hair loss or thinning of hair strands both in the head and eyebrows.

-The skin conditions are also considered factors in thinning eyebrows, and the various skin conditions include:
+Various skin conditions can also be considered factors in thinning eyebrows.
+These include the following:

 Tinea Capitis (Ringworm)

-Also known as ringworm, Tinea Capitis makes the skin red, itchy, ringlike patches, raised with blisters.
-The hair falls out when the patches develop in the brow area.
+Also known as ringworm, Tinea Capitis makes the skin red, itchy, marked with ring-like patches, raised with blisters.
+When these patches develop, hair strands start to fall out.

-Eczema or Atopic Dermatitis can cause thinning eyebrows because of the inflammation on the skin, making it itchy, red, irritated, and discharged.
+Eczema or Atopic Dermatitis can cause thinning eyebrows because of the inflammation on the skin it brings, making it itchy, red, irritated, and discharged.

-This kind of skin condition is an autoimmune disorder making the skin cells increase rapidly and produces scaly, thick, red, and painful patches hindering the growth of the hair in the follicles.
+This kind of skin condition is an autoimmune disorder that makes the skin cells increase rapidly.
+This produces scaly, thick, red, and painful patches that hinder the growth of the hair in the follicles.

-Another autoimmune disorder is Alopecia Areata because the immune system falsely believes that the hair follicles are your body’s enemy, so it attacks them, causing the hair growth to slow down or stop producing.
+Another autoimmune disorder affecting the skin is Alopecia Areata.
+When you have this condition, your immune system falsely believes that the hair follicles are your body’s enemy.
+Thus, it attacks them, causing the hair growth to slow down or stop completely.

-Our bodies need nutrients and energy sources because they are great contributors to hair growth.
+Certain nutrients are also responsible for hair growth.
 And lack of these nutrients and energy sources results in thinning eyebrows.

 The nutrients and energy sources our bodies need are: